Listed by HSE when its instructors are unavailable

 Patient handling training

 Specialist people moving and handling training for hospitals, nursing homes, hospices and disability services across Ireland.
-QQI Level 6 accredited.
-Delivered by HSE Single-Supplier Framework holder.
+Delivered by instructors holding the relevant QQI Level 6 instructor qualification.
+Participants receive a certificate after successful completion.

-Onsite at your facility · Galway training centre available · Same-week availability · HSE Framework eligible
+Theory and practical training · Onsite at your facility · Galway training centre available · Completion certificate

 Who we train